How to start freelancing (even when working full-time)

 Regardless of what your industry is, it may be best if you were to choose your own name for the domain, especially when you’re mostly looking to showcase your portfolio.
 You’ll stand out better, and it’ll later be easier to switch to a different industry (or niche) if you find that you want to.

-Once you’ve selected a host and domain name, you can install WordPress to your website (WordPress might be the easiest option to manage your content), and choose the website’s theme.
-Then, you can add a landing page describing your services, prices, maybe even a separate page for a blog where you’ll write about industry-related topics.
+Once you’ve selected a host and domain name, you can install WordPress to your website, and choose the website’s theme.
+Then, you can add a landing page describing your services, and prices, maybe even a separate page for a blog where you’ll write about industry-related topics.

 Don’t forget to optimize your website for search engines.
 Include the most common industry-related keywords in your copy, to help Google position you better, and clients find you easier.